EJDevWorks/PassGuard/README.md

 Keep your device secure to prevent unauthorized access.

-## Installation 💻
+## Installation & Usage 💻

-Download and install the application: https://github.com/EJDevWorks/PassGuard/blob/main/dist/app.exe Steps
+Download and run the application: https://github.com/EJDevWorks/PassGuard/blob/main/dist/app.exe

-Click on app.exe to install.
+**How to use the .exe:**
+1. Double-click `app.exe` to start PassGuard.

-Register a new account with a master username and password.
+2. Register a new account with a master username and password.

-Log in to start adding and viewing passwords.
+3. Log in to start adding and viewing passwords.

+**Where your data is saved:**
+- All files are stored locally in a folder named `data` next to the `.exe`.
+- The database file is `data/databasepy.db`.
+- The encryption key is `data/filekey.key`.
+- Encrypted user files are saved as `data/<username>.txt.encrypted`.
+- Decrypted files (when you use the decrypt function) are saved as `data/<filename>.decrypted`.

+**To back up or move your data:**
+- Copy the entire `data` folder to your desired location.

 ## Usage 🛠️